Discover the true costs of fully fitted conservatory prices in the UK with Conservatory Online Prices today!

 Let’s take the example of a Victorian style conservatory in comparison with a lean-to.

 A lean-to is a simple rectangular shape, while the Victorian has a ‘curved’ end.
-When calculating the fully fitted conservatory prices for these two styles, you can see that the base work for a lean-to would be simpler, thus cheaper.
+When calculating the fully fitted conservatory prices in the UK for these two styles, you can see that the base work for a lean-to would be simpler, thus cheaper.

-It’s a simple rectangle while the Victorian base needs to take into account the three or five facets.
+It’s a simple rectangle while the Victorian base needs to take into account the three or five facets, affecting the fully fitted conservatory prices.

 It’s not just the base work either.
 Because the Victorian design is more elaborate, it requires more frames, and more windows than a lean-to of the same size.
-That is another reason for the difference in the fully fitted conservatory prices for these two styles.
+That is another reason for the difference in the fully fitted conservatory prices in the UK for these two styles.

 Another factor that would affect the fully fitted conservatory prices is the style of door you want.
 If you want a patio door or a bi-fold door, they will be more expensive than a single opening door.